 LocationKreuzberg, Berlin, Germany

-From the architect.
+Text description provided by the architects.
 Reinventing a space, demolishing the old and to approach the clients needs and wishes nowadays always requires a innovative idea.

 A box can contain what you place in it, but most importantly can become what you brew of it.
 From this basic rethinking of the interior shell the Brew Box pad design scheme emerged.